Legacy Documentclose button

 A typical Macintosh application presents a friendly, intuitive, easy-to-use, visual interface to the user.
 The careful design of a Macintosh application gives users the freedom

 to perform actions and accomplish tasks according to their needs.
 The idea behind this careful design is to put the user in control.
-In general, the user of a Macintosh application should always be free to choose the next action they will perform.
+In general, the user of a Macintosh application should always be free to choose the next action he or she will perform.
 (This is the basic tenet of the event loop and is explained in more detail in the chapter "Event Manager" in this book.)

 Figure 1-1 shows the screen as it might appear when a user is interacting with a typical Macintosh application, such as SurfWriter.
 The SurfWriter application is an application that lets a user do simple text editing.
 Like most Macintosh applications, the SurfWriter application uses